-This is a minimal recommended SARIF log file for the case where
+This is a minimal recommended SARIF log file for the case where an analysis tool produced results and source location information is available.

-The analysis tool was run with the intent of scanning files and producing results (see §3.11.16), and

-The analysis tool has source location information available.

 The file contains those elements recommended by the specification (elements which the specification states “SHOULD” be present), in addition to the required elements.

-The file contains a single run object (§3.11) with a results array (§3.11.16).
-The results array contains a single result object (§3.19) so the recommended elements of the result object can be shown.
+The file contains a single run object (§3.14) with a results array (§3.14.23).
+The results array contains a single result object (§3.27) so the recommended elements of the result object can be shown.

-Its run.files property (§3.11.13) specifies only those files in which the tool detected a result.
+Its run.artifacts property (§3.14.15) specifies only those artifacts in which the tool detected a result.

-It does not contain a run.logicalLocations property (§3.11.14), because when physical location information is available, that property is optional (it “MAY” be present).
+It does not contain a run.logicalLocations property (§3.14.17), because when physical location information is available, that property is optional (it “MAY” be present).

-This example also includes a run.rules property (§3.11.17) containing rule metadata, even though rule metadata is optional, to show how a SARIF log file can be self-contained, in the sense of containing all the information necessary to interpret the results.
+This example also includes a toolComponent.rules property (§3.19.23) containing rule metadata, even though rule metadata is optional, to show how a SARIF log file can be self-contained, in the sense of containing all the information necessary to interpret the results.

 {